hrbrmstr/albersusa/README.md

 The following functions are implemented:

+-   `counties_sf`: Retreive a U.S. county composite map, optionally with a projection, as a simplefeature
+-   `usa_sf`: Retreive a U.S. state composite map, optionally with a projection, as a simplefeature

 -   `usa_composite`: Retreive a U.S. composite map, optionally with a projection
 -   `us_aeqd_proj`: Oblique azimuthal equidistant convenience projection
 -   `us_eqdc_proj`: Equidistant conic convenience projection